Northwestern vs. Duke NCAA Football Odds, Plays and Insights | September 18, 2021

 Duke Top Players

-- This year, Gunnar Holmberg has put up 228 passing yards (228.0 yards per game) while going 20-for-29 (69% completion percentage) and throwing one touchdown and zero interceptions.
+- This season, Gunnar Holmberg has put up 228 passing yards (228.0 yards per game) while completing 20 of 29 passes (69% completion percentage), with one touchdown and zero interceptions.

-- Mataeo Durant has churned out a team-high 255 rushing yards (255.0 yards per game) and scored three touchdowns.
-He has added two catches for 37 yards (37.0 receiving yards per game).
+- Mataeo Durant has rushed for a team-leading 255 yards on 29 carries (255.0 yards per game) while scoring three touchdowns.
+He also averages 37.0 receiving yards per game, grabbing two passes for 37 yards.

-- Jake Bobo has seven catches, leading his team with 88 yards (88.0 ypg) this season.
+- Jake Bobo has grabbed seven passes for a team best 88 yards.
+He averages 88.0 yards per game.